elvisburrniku/auto-korea/mobile/EXPO_GO_QUICK_START.md

-# AutoMarket Mobile App - Expo Go Quick Start Guide
+# Auto Korea Kosova Import Mobile App - Expo Go Quick Start Guide

-This guide will help you quickly get started testing the AutoMarket mobile app using Expo Go on your iOS or Android device without complicated setup or development environments.
+This guide will help you quickly get started testing the Auto Korea Kosova Import mobile app using Expo Go on your iOS or Android device without complicated setup or development environments.

 ## What is Expo Go?